remram44/decision-survey-platform/paper.md

 with extraction functionalities for further use of the results.
 There are many directions for future expansion of this tool.
-Towards this end, the authors have already begun to incorporate their research contributions in the field of decision making and more specifically, the estimation of the probability of rank reversal in order to investigate the stability of the final outcomes[@dede2015convergence],[@dede2016theoretical].
+Towards this end, the authors have already begun to incorporate their research contributions in the field of decision-making and more specifically, the estimation of the probability of rank reversal in order to investigate the stability of the final outcomes [@dede2015convergence], [@dede2016theoretical].

 # AHP Methodology

-AHP is a multi-criteria decision making methodology which adopts a hierarchical form using three conceptual levels.
+AHP is a multi-criteria decision-making methodology which adopts a hierarchical form using three conceptual levels.
 In the first level, the objective is defined (e.g. the evaluation of technologies for home networking based on a set of alternative solutions).
 In the next level, we identify a number of criteria $N$ on which our evaluation will be based.
-Each criterion $C_k$ is an important aspect of the decision making problem and is further identified by its factors at the third level of the hierarchy.
+Each criterion $C_k$ is an important aspect of the decision-making problem and is further identified by its factors at the third level of the hierarchy.
 A factor $F_{j_k}$ is an indicative attribute that characterizes a criterion (e.g., downstream throughput is a factor of performance criterion for home networking technologies).